JArcher101/id-iframes/README.md

   - Generates a new 7-character UUID
   - Appends cache-busting `?v=<uuid>` query params to every local CSS/JS reference (skipping CDN/data URIs)
   - Injects a console log block so each iframe prints `[iframe-name] version <uuid>` on load
-  - Updates `iframe-version-log.md` with the UUID, timestamp, commit title, and the list of touched iframes
+  - Updates `iframe-version-log.json` with the UUID, timestamp, commit title, and the precise list/count of touched iframes
   - Creates the git commit `Your commit title [uuid]` and optionally pushes when `-Push` is supplied
 - Commit titles must include the UUID (the helper script appends `[uuid]` automatically).
-- Every deploy should therefore have a unique UUID recorded in `iframe-version-log.md`, matching the version emitted by each iframe’s console log.
+- Every deploy should therefore have a unique UUID recorded in `iframe-version-log.md`, matching the version emitted by each iframe&#x2019;s console log.
+- Prefer viewing history through `iframe-version-log-viewer.html` (ignored by git).
+Start any static server in the repo root (e.g., `npx serve`) and open the viewer to see filterable cards driven by `iframe-version-log.json`.

 > Tip: pass `-Body "multi-line body"` for additional commit details, or `-NoGit -SkipLog` when dry-running locally.